 Is there a wait list for a recently closed O2O-VCTP application window?

 Yes.
 If the current cohort reaches capacity within the open application window, we will maintain a wait list.
 Those on the wait list can expect to be invited to continue the application process as soon as we have space available in an upcoming cohort.

 What purpose does the assessment serve?
 Is it a test?

 The assessment is not a test.
 It is designed to gauge your interest in our training tracks, and asks you to identify your professional experience which is relevant to O2O-VCTP training, as well as your comfort with skills and tasks related to our partners’ employment opportunities.

 Who can I talk to if I have questions about the program or my O2O-VCTP application?

 IVMF’s Enrollment Services team is happy to answer any questions you may have prior to starting the program.
 They can be reached at IVMFeducation@syr.edu or (315) 443 – 6898.
 Once you begin the program, you will have an IVMF Advisor (if you are participating completely online) or Installation Coordinator (if you are participating in-person) assigned to you several days before your cohort is scheduled.
 This will be your primary POC from that point on.

-I just submitted my online interest form.
-What’s next?
+I just submitted my online interest form: What’s next?

 As soon as you submit your online interest form, you will receive correspondence to the email address you provided (must be non-military email address).
 This correspondence will outline the next steps you can expect to take.
 After completing the online interest form, you can expect to hear from IVMF Enrollment Services within 10 business days.

 What documents do I need to upload with my O2O-VCTP application?